-Now, Nicco and Maria have established the Kim-Bautista Award in Law, which provides financial assistance to students of colour who might be facing the same challenges they experienced in entering the legal profession.
+Now, Nicco and Maria have established the Kim-Bautista Award in Law, which provides financial assistance to students of Asian heritage who might be facing the same challenges they experienced in entering the legal profession.

 As someone who relied on financial aid as a student, Nicco said financial difficulties can not only act as a barrier to entry into the profession but might also influence the career path a law school graduate might take.

 “For people of Asian heritage, where their families were brought up in such a way that the children knew that their parents sacrificed everything to come to this new country, and essentially that they were their parents’ largest and most valuable investment, there’s an extreme pressure for them to perform, an extreme pressure for them to find jobs that are high-paying enough to wipe off that student debt as soon as possible and maybe even take care of their parents down the road,” he said.

 “The unfortunate by-product, however, is that sometimes students chase positions in firms that don’t really align with their interests.
 They consign themselves to these high-pressure jobs with limited personal satisfaction … So, Maria and I are thinking that if we can ease the pressure a bit for these students who are considering law school, but for whom tuition might be a little bit of a stretch or giving them some financial support to pursue their true legal interest, we can begin to kind of level the playing field here.”